WHAT IS THE TENNESSEE UNDERGRADUATE SOCIAL SCIENCE SYMPOSIUM?

 In addition to paper presentations, the annual symposium also consists of keynote speakers, panel discussions and often films.

 Every year a central theme is selected by the organizing committee.
-Themes generally focuses on areas related to sociology and anthropology.
 Past themes include immigration and refugees, voting rights, and college debt.
 Students are allowed to submit paper presentations on any subject of interest, not only the theme.
+The deadline for submission is February 13th.

 WHEN IS THE SYMPOSIUM?